open-atmos/PySDM/README.md

 </details>

-The key element of the PySDM interface is the [``Core``](https://atmos-cloud-sim-uj.github.io/PySDM/core.html) class which instances are used to manage the system state and control the simulation.
+The key element of the PySDM interface is the [``Core``](https://atmos-cloud-sim-uj.github.io/PySDM/core.html) class instances of which are used to manage the system state and control the simulation.
 Instantiation of the [``Core``](https://atmos-cloud-sim-uj.github.io/PySDM/core.html) class is handled by the [``Builder``](https://atmos-cloud-sim-uj.github.io/PySDM/builder.html) as exemplified below:
 <details>